 AM: Tomas Brolin (Sweden)

-He was a star player in the early 1990's, where he helped Sweden to finish 3rd the1994 WC and reached semi-final in Euro 1992.
+Tomas Brolin was a star player in the early 1990's, where he helped Sweden to finish 3rd the1994 World Cup and reached semi-final in Europran Championship in 1992 at home.
 He played for Parma between 1990 and 1995, a period considered to be a Golden era for the club.
 After an injury in 1995, he never regained form and bounced around different clubs before retiring at the age of 31.

 AM: Gianfranco Zola (Italy)

-He was known for his wild lifestyle outside the game.
+Faustino Asprilla was known for his wild lifestyle outside the game.
 He played 57 times for Colombia between 1993 and 2001.
-He went to the WC Finals in 1994 ansd 1998.
+He went to the World Cup Finals in 1994 ansd 1998.
 He was known as one of the best attackers in Italy when he played for Parma between 1992 and 1996.
 He won a Cup Winners' Cup in 1992.
 He also played for Newcastle before moving to play in Brazil.

 A prolific goalscorer, Chiesa played for several Italian clubs throughout his career, winning titles with Sampdoria, Parma, and Fiorentina; he later also had spells with Lazio, Siena and Figline.
 He won the 1998–99 UEFA Cup with Parma, finishing the tournament as the top scorer, with 8 goals.
 Capped 22 times between 1996 and 2001, scoring 7 goals, and took part at UEFA Euro 1996 and the 1998 FIFA World Cup.